S-Vermeer/S-Vermeer.github.io/Progress Reports/Week 7.md

 After the knowledges sharing session Bart had some Media S6 students come by to give some feedback on my project.
 The rest of the day was spent acquiring, noting down and processing this feedback.

 ##### Thursday
-On Thursday I started by documenting the feedback from the media students more properly.
+On Thursday I started by documenting the feedback from the media students more properly in the [[Feedback report]].
 I also documented my survey for the poster market as I did do the prep work, but not enough people showed up.
 I also had a meeting with Teague and Guido about the portfolio blog project.
 After that I reconvened with Tessa as she couldn't make it to the meeting to discuss what was said and our opinions on this.
 After that I started working on my EDA again.

 ##### Friday
 On Friday I started by testing whether my way of deploying (python http.server and linking it using ngrok) worked, by using the code from Bernd-Jan which was working.